anematode/grapheme/src/ast/README.md

 In turn, each operator definition and cast must find a suitable **evaluator**, which is a function that actually does the legwork.
 For example, `^(real, real) -> real` will be the `Math.pow` function, while `^(int, int) -> int` will probably be some custom function that does fast integer exponentiation by repeated multiplication.
 Note that each of these evaluators is now taking in *concrete types*.
 For example, the operator `^(real, real) -> real` may have two evaluators, `^(real, real) -> real` and `^(fast_real_interval, fast_real_interval) -> fast_real_interval`.
 Some evaluators are trivial, like `int -> real`

+## Contexts

+There is reason to have different evaluation contexts.
+For example, it'd make sense for a function `f` and variables `a`, `b` to be defined in one context but not accessible from another.
+It doesn't make sense, however, to have built-in evaluators be unique to each context; that would be highly inefficient.

 ## Summary

 Grapheme is strongly typed. **Expressions**, or **abstract syntax trees**, have no intrinsic types until they are resolved by giving the types of the variables in it.
 In turn, **operator definitions** are resolved, so that the whole expression and each of its subexpressions has an operator definition, a **mathematical type**, and potentially an array of **implicit casts**.